The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 We need a cheat sheet for those who do not live and breath Puppet to understand the vocabulary.
 This will further empower them to search and speak in a meaningful way.

-#2 Updated by Robert Clark about 2 years ago
+#2 Updated by Robert Clark over 2 years ago

 We were discussing the benefits of having a glossary, so that it’d be possible to have intelligent conversations about Puppet without munging terms, especially when those terms are overloaded (within puppet or possibly between Puppet and other programming languages).
 The goal is to make it easy to describe various puppet-related things unambiguously and have a quick-reference dictionary.
 And, arguably, to also ensure consistency in the Puppet docs — I think we still found “recipe” mentioned in there somewhere as a synonym for manifest or code.

 As an example, what is the proper word to use to describe all of the puppet code that exists in your source repo that is then bundled into a catalog and delivered to an agent running on a node?
 “Manifests”, probably, but that is potentially ambiguous when specifically referring to the “manifests” vs. “modules” directories (and the manifests directory within a particular module).
 This particular distinction gives us an approved way to refer to the collection of our puppet “code” (not to be confused with the actual source code for the puppet product itself, since “code” can also be overloaded) as opposed to our puppet configs (which I’d take to be the .conf files for puppet itself, and not system configs managed by puppet, since “configs” can also be overloaded).